Chen-Tang-2015/office-content-pr/Mac Office/articles/AppleScriptTask.md

 ##What happened to MacScript?
-The MacScript command that used to support inline Apple Scripts in Office for Mac 2011, is being deprecated.
-Due to restrictions of the sandbox, the MacScript command can no longer invoke other applications such as the Finder.
-Therefore we discourage the use of this command.
-For cases which require changing your existing code so it doesn’t use MacScript, you can use the AppleScriptTask command (see below).
+The **MacScript** command that supports inline AppleScripts in Office for Mac 2011 is deprecated.
+Due to sandbox restrictions, the **MacScript** command cannot invoke other applications, such as Finder, in Office 2016 for Mac.
+We recommend that you use the **AppleScriptTask** command instead of the **MacScript** command in apps for Office 2016 for Mac.